apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/CapacityScheduler.md

 ###Dynamic Auto-Creation and Management of Leaf Queues

 The `CapacityScheduler` supports two types of queue auto-creation modes: legacy and flexible.
 Legacy mode allows the creation of **leaf queues** under parent queues which have been configured to use this feature.
-Flexible mode allows the creation of both **parent queues** and **leaf queues**, but the created queues will be and can only be configured with weights as *capacity*.
+Flexible mode allows the creation of both **parent queues** and **leaf queues**.
+Note: The created queues will be and can only be configured with weights as *capacity*.

   * Setup for dynamic auto-created leaf queues through queue mapping